byemaxx/MetaX/Docs/MetaX_Cookbook.md

 ###	Sum Proteins Intensity

-We can click **Create Proteins Intensity Table** to sum the peptide to the proteins, if the Protein col is in the original table.
+We can click **Create Proteins Intensity Table** to sum the peptide to the proteins if the Protein col is in the original table.

 - Occuam's Razor and Anti-Razor are methods both available for the inferring shared peptide.
 1. build the Rank of proteins.
 2. choose the protein with a higher rank for the shared peptide.
 - 4 methods to build the **Protein Rank**.